IBM/aspera-cli/README.md

 ascli config preset update my_aoc_org --auth=jwt --private-key=@val:@file:~/.aspera/ascli/my_private_key --username=someuser@example.com
 ```

 > **Note:** the private key argument represents the actual PEM string.
 In order to read the content from a file, use the `@file:` prefix.
 But if the @file: argument is used as is, it will read the file and set in the configuration file.
-So to keep the "@file" tag in the configuration file, the `@val:` prefix is added.
+So, to keep the `@file:` tag in the configuration file, the `@val:` prefix is added.

 After this last step, commands do not require web login anymore.